~~~ History of Methodism in Cape May ~ Formerly Known As Cape Island ~~~~~~ History of Methodism in Cape May During the 1800's ~~~

 Also in 2003, the Franklin Street United Methodist Church (African American) merged with the First United Methodist Church of Cape May to form the Cape May United Methodist Church.
 This was an idea that started with Rev. Tabler as the African American population of Cape May began to dwindle.
 It became more difficult for the African American population to maintain the large church.
 Today, as United Methodist brothers and sisters, we worship together in God's love and harmony.
 (The Franklin Street Church still stands on the corner of Franklin and Lafayette streets, however,it has been converted to high end condominiums).

-In July 2009, Rev. Rina L. Terry became our first full-time female pastor.
-She faithfully served our church and the community through June 2015.
+In July 2009, Rev. Rina L. Terry became our pastor, who faithfully served our church and the community through June 2015.

 On July 1st 2015, Rev. Jeanette M. Block became our pastor.
 We look forward to serving together for many years, "Making Disciples for Jesus Christ for the transformation of the world!"